Online Searching Strategies

 For queries that are date sensitive place 3 periods between two dates, (Examples) “concentration camps” 1941…1945

-Use Google Scholar for either hard-to-find scholarly articles or more relevant, authoritative articles.
+Use Google Scholar, EBSCO, eScholarship, refseek, etc. for either hard-to-find scholarly articles or more relevant, authoritative articles and information.